JeremyTheModernist/mongo-next-serverless/README.md

 # The Backend Project Structure

+Next.js uses serverless functions for server functionality.
+This means API routes can be created with Next.js.
+These functions run on demand, which means they run as stand alone instances.
+This is different than Express which provides one server for all API routes.

-### connectDB
+### pages/api

-This file is responsible for connecting mongoose to mongodb.
+This folder contains your next.js API routes and resolvers.

 ### models

-This contains the `User` model.
+This folder contains the `User` model.
 This is used in the `resolvers` to create new users and find existing ones.

-### resolvers

-These are the functions responsible for responding to incoming requests.
-They create new users, logging existing ones in, and returning JWT to the client.

-### routes
+### middlewares

-These are all of the API routes.
-They each take a `resolver` function
+This folder contains functions that run for certain api routes when requests are made.

+- `connectDb.js`: this middleware connects mongoose to an existing mongodb cluster.

+- `withCors.js`: this middleware allows certain origins and credentials, e.g. JWT cookie, to be sent.
+It should be noted, that cors only effects browser requests, and shouldn't be used for all security purposes.

+- `isAuthorized.js`: this middleware checks to see if the user has a JWT cookie, decodes that cookie, and attaches the `user.id` to the `req` object.
+Any route that uses this middleware, e.g. `/profile`, will get access to the `user.id`

+- `all.js`: this middleware leverages [next-connect](https://www.npmjs.com/package/next-connect) to chain `connectDb.js` and `withCors.js` together. `all.js` is then used in any API route that needs it.

-### middleware
+### lib

+This folder contains helper functions:

+- `generateTokens.js`: this function generates a new JWT cookie, which Next.js API routes can then use.

-These are functions that run for certain routes when requests are made.
-There's an `Auth` middleware function that is responsible for verifying incoming JWT's, when a User tries to access the `Profile` route which is protected.
+- `withAuth`: this is a middleware function that is responsible for verifying incoming JWT's, when a User tries to access the `Profile` route which is protected.
 The auth route looks for the JWT in the `req.header.token`.
 However, for security purposes this should be transferred over to an `httpOnly` cookie.

-### app.js

-This file wires all of these pieces up:

-- It starts up your express server
-- It creates a connection to your database
-- It spins up your API

 <br/>